kgotsosm/nature-web-scraper/README.md

 # Hyperskill Python Web Scraper (Nature.com)
 This web scraper is currently made for scraping nature.com but can easily be repurposed for other websites.
-The user inputs the number of pages and type of articles they would like to parse.
-Each article will be saved with its heading as the title of a .txt file and the body of each article is then saved in plain text in the same .txt file.
+The user inputs the number of pages and category of articles they would like to get from the website.
+Each article will be saved with its heading as the title of a .txt file and the body of each article is then saved in the same .txt file.

 ## Learning outcomes: